-In honor of what has come to be known as “Columbusing” or cultural appropriation, we list nine things that have been co-opted in recent years — a dangerous practice that aids in the erasure of whole communities of color and their contributions to society.
+In honor of what has come to be known as “Columbusing” or cultural appropriation, keep reading to find nine things that have been co-opted over the years — a dangerous practice that aids in the erasure of whole communities of color and their contributions to society.

 Happy Columbusing Day!

 1. Black womanhood